xuningy/xuningy.github.io/index.md

 <img class="profile-picture" src="{{site.baseurl}}/{{site.profile-picture}}">

-I received my Ph.D. from the [Robotics Institute](https://www.ri.cmu.edu/), Carnegie Mellon University in Jan 2022.
-I obtained my B.A.Sc. in [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/) with Honours from University of Toronto, with a major in [Aerospace Engineering](http://www.utias.utoronto.ca/) and a minor in Robotics and Mechatronics.
+Hi!
+I am a Research Scientist in the [Robotics Research Lab](https://www.nvidia.com/en-us/research/robotics/) at NVIDIA Research led by Dieter Fox.
+Previously, I received my Ph.D. from the [Robotics Institute](https://www.ri.cmu.edu/) at Carnegie Mellon University.
+I obtained my B.A.Sc. in [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/) from University of Toronto, with a major in [Aerospace Engineering](http://www.utias.utoronto.ca/) and a minor in Robotics and Mechatronics.

-My work focuses on human intention modeling and prediction for continuous human-in-the-loop control of mobile robots, and agile safe navigation in unknown and unstructured environments.
-My areas of interest include motion planning, dynamics and control, human robot interaction (HRI), human intention modeling, and bayesian inference for human decision making.
+I am interested in reasoning about human intention and behavior given arbitrary task spaces for the purposes of motion planning.
+Previously, I worked on human intention modeling and prediction for continuous human-in-the-loop control of mobile robots, and agile safe navigation in unknown and unstructured environments.

 You can contact me at xuningy at gmail dot com.
-I am actively seeking opportunities.

 ### Thesis
 1. [**Human-in-the-loop Planning for Mobile Robots**  ](https://www.ri.cmu.edu/publications/human-in-the-loop-planning-of-mobile-robots/)